-The Proof of Concepts (template can be found here) demonstrates that you can apply the mathematical concepts you are learning in the course to your circuit.
+The Proof of Concepts (document can be found here) demonstrates that you can apply the mathematical concepts you are learning in the course to your circuit.
 The Proof of Concepts should represent the analysis you've done to design your circuit, program, or system.
 For each concept, you should include:

 - Header with concept name

+- The name of the building block to which it corresponds

 - A labelled circuit diagram

 - A 1-2 sentence description of how you are applying the concept and what circuit variables you are analyzing to demonstrate it

 - A mathematical analysis

 - A simulation and plot

 - A measurement and plot

 - A brief discussion of the results

-- For application concepts (last part of each lab): an explanation of how this analysis helped in circuit design
+- An explanation of how this analysis helped in circuit design

+See the example entries on the course website.
 Keep in mind that these entries do not need to be long - in fact, keep them as brief as possible!
 You can apply multiple concepts to the same circuit.
+Additionally, you can apply concepts to a circuit not in your final project, say a discarded design, so long as you support that the analysis of that circuit helped you to arrive at your final design.